braek-neck/eks-and-iam-role/README.md

 If you receive any authorization or resource type errors, see[ Unauthorized or access denied (kubectl)](https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html#unauthorized " Unauthorized or access denied (kubectl)") in the troubleshooting topic.

 #### Apply test deployment manifest
+In the deployment.yaml file under pod-example directory, there is an example manifest that creates deployment and ServiceAccount creation with an IAM role attached.
+The docker image amazon/aws-cli:latest is used to start the container.

+Change the role ARN in the deployment.yaml file to match the one obtained in the #create-irsa-role step, and then execute the command.

+    kubectl apply -f pod-example/deployment.yaml -n default

+In order to verify, execute the following command:

+    kubectl get pods -n default

+You'll see something like this

+    NAME                      READY   STATUS    RESTARTS   AGE
+    my-pod-858f56b875-xcbm8   1/1     Running   0          26s

+Then you can run some commands to make sure that the role is indeed attached to your pod and you can access the s3 bucket.

+    $ kubectl exec my-pod-858f56b875-xcbm8 -n default -- aws sts get-caller-identity {
+        "UserId": "AROAXC5OGGREHKGRTOWXA:botocore-session-1696255516",
+        "Account": "487307228232",
+        "Arn": "arn:aws:sts::00000000000:assumed-role/test-pod-role/botocore-session-1696255516"
+    }

+    ~/
+    $ kubectl exec my-pod-858f56b875-xcbm8 -n default -- aws s3 ls
+    2023-09-27 04:53:42 0000000000-us-east-1-terraform-state
+    2022-02-10 15:24:19 drongo-test
+    2023-10-01 15:04:30 drongo-test2

+    ~/
+    $ kubectl exec my-pod-858f56b875-xcbm8 -n default -- aws s3 ls s3://drongo-test
+    2022-02-10 16:34:43      42706 test.txt

+You can then delete the role.
+Run the following commands.

+    kubectl delete -f pod-example/deployment.yaml -n default and

+    cd iam-to-pod-roles
+    terrafrom destroy -var-file="example.tfvars"